nightfly60/mySnake.lua/README.md

 ## 🚀 How to Run

 Make sure you have **Lua** installed (version 5.1+).
-Then simply run the script in your terminal:
+Then simply run the script in your terminal :

 ```bash
 lua snake.lua